Our top pick for

 TTM: trailing 12 months

-There are currently 2.2 million Lockheed Martin Corporation shares held short by investors – that's known as Lockheed Martin Corporation's "short interest".
-This figure is 6.9% down from 2.3 million last month.
+There are currently 2.6 million Lockheed Martin Corporation shares held short by investors – that's known as Lockheed Martin Corporation's "short interest".
+This figure is 21.7% up from 2.2 million last month.

 There are a few different ways that this level of interest in shorting Lockheed Martin Corporation shares can be evaluated.

-Lockheed Martin Corporation's "short interest ratio" (SIR) is the quantity of Lockheed Martin Corporation shares currently shorted divided by the average quantity of Lockheed Martin Corporation shares traded daily (recently around 921120.85106383).
-Lockheed Martin Corporation's SIR currently stands at 2.35.
-In other words for every 100,000 Lockheed Martin Corporation shares traded daily on the market, roughly 2350 shares are currently held short.
+Lockheed Martin Corporation's "short interest ratio" (SIR) is the quantity of Lockheed Martin Corporation shares currently shorted divided by the average quantity of Lockheed Martin Corporation shares traded daily (recently around 1.2 million).
+Lockheed Martin Corporation's SIR currently stands at 2.21.
+In other words for every 100,000 Lockheed Martin Corporation shares traded daily on the market, roughly 2210 shares are currently held short.